lucasmoten/coinkite-docs/coldcard/hsm/rules.md

 - how much each rule has spent in current period
 - system uptime
 - list of usernames
-- number of users which have provided auth creds for current PSBT
+- number of users which have provided auth credentials for current PSBT

 The CKBunker can operate in either mode, but you will find it harder to use, as it's not possible to know where you stand in terms of